AdobeDocs/campaign-classic.en/help/platform/using/crm-ms-dynamics.md

 >[!NOTE]
 >
-> You need to make sure to add to the allow list two URLs: the server URL and `login.microsoftonline.com` in the Server configuration.
+> You need to make sure to add to the allowlist two URLs: the server URL and `login.microsoftonline.com` in the Server configuration.

 ## Supported field data types {#ms-dyn-supported-types}